Yıldız Palace

 BEST TIME TO VISIT

-Least crowded days: Wednesdays, Tuesdays and Thursdays
+Least crowded days: Tuesdays and Thursdays

 Least crowded time: From 9 to 11 AM, and from 4 to 5:30 PM